conal/denotational-hardware/Examples/Add/Fin.lagda.md

 (We could phrase that last line more explicitly as `eq = cong (λ i → 𝔽 (i * m)) (+-suc k j)`.)

+As we march forward, `j` counts how many vector elements we've met and gratefully absorbed, while `k` counts how many more we can gleefully anticipate.
+As `j` ascends from `zero`, `k` descends to `zero`, always in perfect balance ☯.
+Ultimately, we offer a well-digested summary of our encounters.

 Much simpler!
 I think we're getting somewhere.